Frequently Asked Questions About Lap-Band® Surgery

 Alcohol consumption is not recommended.
 Alcohol is high in empty calories and may cause you not to have optimal weight loss.

 Sharp offers Roux-en-Y gastric bypass at Sharp Chula Vista Medical Center and Sharp Memorial Hospital.
 To learn more about Sharp HealthCare's weight-loss surgery programs, attend a free informational seminar.
-To register, call 1-800-82-SHARP (1-800-827-4277), Monday through Friday, 8 am to 6 pm, or register online at Sharp's weight-loss surgery seminar.
+To register, call 1-800-82-SHARP (1-800-827-4277), Monday through Friday, 7 am to 7 pm, or register online.